You’re writing. It’s helping. It’s still not converting

 See the difference?

 You’re offering a shift.
 A result.
 A relief.
-And it starts when you truly know your value.

 When that kind of value is clearly communicated?